No Surprises Act Update

 • Qualified Payment Amount (QPA) and Independent Dispute Resolution (IDR) – The No Surprises Act designates that health plans must apply a QPA to reimburse providers for Out-of-Network services covered under the Act.
 QPA means the median Negotiated Charge for (a) the same or similar services; (b) furnished in the same or similar facility; (c) by a provider of the same or similar specialty; (d) in the same or similar geographic area.
 The legislation outlines an independent dispute resolution (IDR) process to resolve reimbursement disputes between payors and providers.
 Wellfleet has developed processes to ensure that QPA amounts are used for provider reimbursement and member cost share calculation.

-• Machine-Readable Files (MRFs) – Beginning 7/1/22, Wellfleet is making Machine-Readable Files publicly available through our website.
+• Machine-Readable Files (MRFs) – Beginning 7/1/22, Wellfleet made Machine-Readable Files publicly available through our website.
 Health Plans and Issuers are required to share this information with the public, including MRFs containing provider network negotiated (in-network) rates, and MRFs containing out-of-network claim data.
-These files are posted in JSON format to adhere to government specifications, meaning the files will not generally be directly usable by members.
-The JSON-formatted files will however make data available for researchers or application developers.
+These files are posted in JSON format to adhere to government specifications, meaning the files are not generally directly usable by members.
+The JSON-formatted files do however make data available for researchers or application developers.
 A “table of contents” file is also available for users to leverage in conformity with CMS standards and schema published on the Github Price Transparency Guide.
-The Wellfleet URL to access our table of contents files, allowed amounts file, or individual network MRFs, is: wellfleetstudent.com/machine-readable-files/
+The Wellfleet URL to access our table of contents files, allowed amounts file, or individual network MRFs, is:

-• TICFR requirement: Online Self-Service Tool for Personalized Cost-Sharing Information (500 services) – On 1/1/23, a minimum of 500 services must be available in an online tool allowing members to compare pricing of the services by provider in their geographic area.
-Wellfleet has analyzed these requirements and is conducting implementation activities with a vendor partner to satisfy these requirements.
+• TICFR requirement: Online Self-Service Tool for Personalized Cost-Sharing Information (500 services) – a minimum of 500 services must be available in an online tool allowing members to compare pricing of the 500 services by provider in their geographic area.
+Wellfleet has partnered with Zelis, Inc. to meet this requirement with the Sapphire S365 cost comparison tool.
+This tool is available to members of our fully-insured student health plans upon plan effective date (beginning on or after 1/1/23).

-Additional No Surprises Act Requirements will be implemented in 2023:
+Additional No Surprises Act Requirements to be implemented in 2023

 Consistent with the Berkshire Code of Business Conduct and Ethics, Wellfleet is committed to complying with all federal and state surprise billing laws, for both its fully-insured and self-funded lines of business.